ksu-cs-textbooks/cis301/content/10-chapter/10_3-seqFn.md

 )
 ```

-However, there is actually a third portion of the function contract that we have ommitted until this point -- the `Modifies` clause.
+However, there is actually a third portion of the function contract that we have omitted until this point -- the `Modifies` clause.
 This clause is required whenever a function changes the values in a sequence parameter or changes global variables.
 For example, the `makeFirstZero` function DOES change its sequence parameter, `seq`, as it sets its first position to 0. `makeFirstZero` should therefore include this `Modifies` clause:

 ```text
 Modifies ( seq ),